 Involved in a Serious Bike Accident?

 Every time you choose to ride a bicycle, you are unfortunately assuming a certain amount of risk.
 However, if another individual chooses to be negligent in their actions — putting the cyclist in harm’s way — the victim may be entitled to recover damages from the negligent party.
 In California, roads create confusing and therefore hazardous conditions for cyclist and motorists alike.
 Although both modes of transportation must follow the main traffic laws, the way these laws affect a victim differs slightly.
-This is where a San Jose bike accident lawyer can help your case.
+This is where a San Jose bicycle accident lawyer can help your case.

 Based in San Jose, California, the experienced attorneys at Needham Kepner & Fish, LLP assist people throughout the San Francisco Bay Area who have suffered injuries in a bicycle accident.
 We have experience assisting in many different types of bike accident cases and can ensure that, no matter what situation you find yourself in, your rights are not being violated.
 Below are answers to questions we often receive about bicycle accidents.
 For further information, or to speak with a San Jose bike accident lawyer, please contact us today.